Arrow Story

 “I don’t know.”

 “There was no explosion, so I’m pretty sure it wasn’t a bomb or anything.
-Maybe it was a secret government weapon of some sort.”

 “You seem WAY too fascinated by this.”